cmtchssn/Dissertation/README.md

 I think it is time to show Jesse what I've got and discuss the direction I should take for the next week.
 Likely, I should start with connecting to mixers in the scene for some more interesting music, then move on to terrain.

 Spawn in hand.
 Script on camera that makes inspector.
 Making choices for audio files automatic.
 You want to drag and drop the audio in and have the code do the rest.
 Consolidate info about whole system set with an inspector for various values, like base names for audio, default sizes/volume/layer triggers/etc.

+### Jesse Meeting 013
+This Null reference exception for the audioclip class I built is bothering me.
+Does he have insight to solving the problem?
+Should I not try to use jagged arrays?
+How can I make the D*n* scripts more modular?
+Do I need to?

+Make a texture showing time on the floor.
+Work on scaling objects, spawning in hand, spawning w/o keyboard, using a folder of audio clips to populate arrays.